Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Preliminaries

 \subsection{Quantum Computation}

 We assume that readers have a basic knowledge of quantum computing (e.g., Refs.~\cite{NieChu00Book,KitSheVya02Book,KayLafMos07Book}).
 We provide only a lemma used to obtain our results.

-The quantum search algorithm discovered by Grover~\cite{Gro96STOC} has been generalized in many ways.
-For instance, Buhrman et al.~\cite{BuhCleWolZal99FOCS} provided a small error version of quantum search, while D\"urr and H{\o}yer~\cite{DurHoy96ARXIV} devised a quantum algorithm that finds the minimum of a function.
-By combining these two algorithms, we obtain the following lemma (an adaptation of Corollary 2.3 in Ref.~\cite{LeGMag18PODC}). \begin{lemma}[Quantum Minimum Finding~\cite{DurHoy96ARXIV,BuhCleWolZal99FOCS,LeGMag18PODC}] For every $\varepsilon >0$ there exists a quantum algorithm that, for a function $f\colon [N]\to \Integer$ given as an oracle, find an element $x\in [N]$ at which $f(x)$ achieves the minimum, with error probability at most $\varepsilon$ by making $O(\sqrt{N\log (1/\varepsilon)})$ queries. \end{lemma}
+\begin{lemma}[Quantum Minimum Finding~\cite{DurHoy96ARXIV,BuhCleWolZal99FOCS,LeGMag18PODC}] For every $\varepsilon >0$ there exists a quantum algorithm that, for a function $f\colon [N]\to Z$ given as an oracle, where $Z$ is a finite totally ordered set, finds an element $x\in [N]$ at which $f(x)$ achieves the minimum, with error probability at most $\varepsilon$ by making $O(\sqrt{N\log (1/\varepsilon)})$ queries. \end{lemma}

-In this paper, the search space $N$ is exponentially large in $n$ and we are interested in exponential complexities, ignoring polynomial factors in them.
+In this paper, the search space $N$ is exponentially large in $n$, and we are interested in exponential complexities, ignoring polynomial factors in them.
 We can thus safely assume $\varepsilon=1/2^{p(n)}$ for a polynomial $p(n)$, so that the overhead is polynomially bounded.
-Since our algorithms use \autoref{lm:QuantumMinimumFinding} constant times, their overall error probabilities are exponentially small.
-In the following proofs, we thus assume that $\varepsilon$ is exponentially small whenever we use \autoref{lm:QuantumMinimumFinding}, and do not explicitly analyze the error probability for simplicity.
+Since the depth of recursions in our algorithms is at most constant and each recursion level performs the quantum minimum finding algorithm $2^{O(n)}$ times as a subroutine, the total number of calling the subroutine is $(2^{O(n)})^{O(1)}=2^{O(n)}$.
+Thus, the overall error probability is, by the union bound, $2^{O(n)}/2^{p(n)}$, which is exponentially small for a sufficiently large $p(n)$.
+In the following proofs, we thus assume that $\varepsilon$ is exponentially small whenever we use \autoref{lm:QuantumMinimumFinding}.

-Our algorithms assume that the quantum random access memory (QRAM) model~\cite{GioLloMac08PRL}, which is commonly used in the literature when considering quantum algorithms.
-In the model, one can read contents from or write them into quantum memory in a superposition.
+Our algorithms assume the quantum random access memory (QRAM) model~\cite{GioLloMac08PRL}, which is commonly used in the literature when considering quantum algorithms.
+QRAM is a quantum analog of random access memory (RAM).
+Recall that RAM allows you to read and write data at any position you specify.
+QRAM provides this functionality \emph{in superposition}.
+Suppose that QRAM stores classical data $D=(D_1,D_2, \cdots, D_n )$, where $D_k\in \set{0,1}^m$ is the data stored at memory address $k\in [n]$.
+The operation for reading out the data $D_k$ at address $k$ in QRAM works as the following unitary operator:

+for every $z\in \set{0,1}^m$, where the third regsiter is QRAM.
+By linearity, one can access $D_k$ in superposition over multiple $k$'s.
+Similarly, QRAM allows you to write classical data $f(k)\in \set{0,1}^m$ to the location $k\in [n]$ in superposition:

+for every $z_i\in \set{0,1}^m$, where the third register is QRAM.
+The oracle used by quantum query algorithms models QRAM (the oracle can also model the subroutine call to a quantum circuit, in which case QRAM is not needed).
+In our case, we use QRAM to store the data computed in the preprocessing phase, as discussed in \autoref{rm:QRAM} in \autoref{subsec:SimpleCases}.